-I know how hard it is, I’ve been there.
-It was a roller coaster of ups and downs, white knuckling it, avoiding people and just freaking out because all of your emotions are going to come back if you’re not drinking anymore.
+I know how hard it is, I have been there.
+It was a roller coaster of ups and downs, white knuckling it, avoiding people and just freaking out because all of your emotions are going to come back if you are not drinking anymore.

 Reduce Anxiety in Early Sobriety

 So I have five tips to really help you reduce your anxiety your first month or two or three of sobriety.
 So the first one is: